oplS17projects/D-D-Character-Generator/Documentation.md

 * add-profiencies (string): adds the argument to the list of proficiencies
 	* Ex: add-profiencies, light-armor
 		* Notes that the character is proficient in light armor
+* set-skill-proficient, add-skill (string): takes in a skill name as an argument and marks it as proficient
+    *  Ex: add-skill, athletics
+*  set-saving-throw (string): takes in a stat name as an argument and marks it as a saving throw
+    *  Ex: set-saving-throw, strength
+*  add-ability (String, Number, String): Takes in a skill name as the first argument, a number (to be evaluated) as a second argument and a string that states the number.
+Either uses between rests, spells known etc.
+    *  add-ability, Rage, 2, uses
+        *  The ability Rage can be used twice between long rests
+    *  add-ability, Spells, add:+ wisdom-mod level, total prepared spells
+*  add-note (String): Takes the string and stores it as a relevent note
+    *  add-note, Has Darkvision

 ###Other Evaluator Functions